Two charged in Connellsville fatal shooting, kidnap of teen

 According to the affidavit of probable cause, Jay told police after her arrest Greenawalt-Bradshaw said he didn’t want anyone to get hurt, but packed items to tie up the teen.
 Police said Stewart was taking the dogs out when the two jumped the fence in his backyard, and Stewart asked what Greenawalt-Bradshaw was doing.
 Greenawalt-Bradshaw allegedly pulled a gun from his waistband and told Stewart to shut up.
 They argued, and Greenawalt-Bradshaw allegedly shot Stewart multiple times.

-Mickey's mother and Stewart's fiance, Heather Mickey, said her son had recently opened up to her about a tumultuous history with Greenawalt-Bradshaw, and told her he was scared.
-She was asleep upstairs and did not witness the moments leading up to her fiance's death, but said she is certain he died to protect her son.
+Mickey’s mother and Stewart’s fiancée, Heather Mickey, said her son had recently opened up to her about a tumultuous history with Greenawalt-Bradshaw, and told her he was scared.
+She was asleep upstairs and did not witness the moments leading up to her fiancé’s death, but said she is certain he died to protect her son.

 “I just know he was fighting for my baby.
 I just know it,” she said.